 Once you have got all the answers to your commercial fleet insurance questions, head over to the quotation tool.
-Using our tool you can get multiple insurance quotes for your vehicle fleet with ease!
+Using our tool you can get multiple fleet insurance quotes for your vehicle fleet with ease!

 In our experience, the first question people want to be answered is simple.
 What is a motor fleet policy?
 If you would like this insurance explained, read on.
 This section of our guide will give you information on fleet coverage so you understand how fleet insurance works.

 Motor fleet cover– or simply fleet insurance – is a single insurance policy taken out by a business to cover multiple vehicles and drivers.

 Businesses that might need this insurance include construction companies, courier companies, companies with a travelling sales team or taxi companies.
 This type of commercial insurance might also be taken out by companies who have company cars for their employees or keep pool cars that are used whenever there is a need.

-Why do businesses choose to take out commercial fleet policy on their vehicles rather than insuring them individually?
+Why do businesses choose to take out a commercial fleet policy on their vehicles rather than insuring them individually?
 There are lots of reasons.

 One of the biggest reasons for choosing fleet insurance is because it makes life much easier.
 If you take out cover for each vehicle in your fleet, the administration quickly becomes very complicated.
 How much cover do you need?
 Is the vehicle only driven by one person or do several people drive it?
 Imagine trying to remember each renewal date!

 When you choose your fleet policy, instead of having one business insurance policy for every vehicle in your fleet, you only need one to cover all of them.
 This type of business insurance is tailored to your business’s needs, so it will provide you with all the cover you need for the minimum of effort on your part.